Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rH0er8LCSQM.md

 ### Transcript

-> yeah any plans on oh come on any plans on a two in two out splitter merger combo not at the moment no uh
+> yeah any plans on oh come on any plans on a two in two out splitter merger combo not at the moment no